aws-samples/graceful-shutdown-with-aws-lambda/README.md

 curl "replace this with value of HelloWorldApi"
 ```

 Waite for serveral minutes, check the function's log messages in CloudWatch.
-You will see logs contains "SIGTERM received".
-It works!
+If you see a log line containing "SIGTERM received", it works!

 ```
 2021/07/27/[$LATEST]0a35efaafbd24ecc9a5f4fad2dd94b49 2021-07-27T03:47:27.635000 START RequestId: 1aac889c-ccaf-4655-9ad1-018e464ab75d Version: $LATEST